bkuhlmann/dotfiles/README.md

-    gpua = Git Pull (all) - Pulls down new changes (if any) from remote branch for all projects in current directory. gpa = Git Push (all) - Pushes changes for all projects within current directory. galla = Git Add (all) - Applies file changes (including new files) for all projects within current directory. gcama = Git Commit with Message (all) - Commits changes (modified and new), with a message, for all projects within current directory. gcap = Git Commit and Push (all) - Commits and pushes changes for all projects within current directory. gri = Git Rebase (interactive) - Rebase commits, interactively (i.e. reword, fix, squash, etc.). gbc = Git Branch Create - Creates and switches to local branch. gbs = Git Branch Switch - Switch between local branches. gbd = Git Branch Delete - Deletes local and remote branch (if found). gbdm = Git Branch Delete Merged - Deletes locally merged branches (if any). gtagd = Git Tag Delete - Deletes local and remote tag (if found).
+    gpua = Git Pull (all) - Pulls down new changes (if any) from remote branch for all projects in current directory. gpa = Git Push (all) - Pushes changes for all projects within current directory. galla = Git Add (all) - Applies file changes (including new files) for all projects within current directory. gcama = Git Commit and Message (all) - Commits changes (modified and new), with message, for all projects within current directory. gcap = Git Commit and Push (all) - Commits and pushes changes for all projects within current directory. gri = Git Rebase (interactive) - Rebase commits, interactively (i.e. reword, fix, squash, etc.). gbl = Git Branch List - Lists details about local and remote branches. gbc = Git Branch Create - Creates and switches to branch. gbs = Git Branch Switch - Switches between branches. gbd = Git Branch Delete - Deletes local and remote branch (if found). gbdm = Git Branch Delete Merged - Deletes locally merged branches (if any). gtagd = Git Tag Delete - Deletes local and remote tag (if found).